-CARBON NEUTRAL SINCE 2018
+CARBON NEUTRAL SINCE 2019

 Distilling traditionally requires large volumes of water for cooling the stills and reducing the spirit.
-To dramatically reduce the distillery's water consumption we developed our own closed-loop cooling system using reservoirs, heat exchangers and a lot of thermodynamics know-how from a past-life designing rocket motors.
+To dramatically reduce the distillery's water consumption we developed our own closed-loop cooling system using reservoirs, heat exchangers and a lot of thermodynamics know-how from a past-life designing rocket motors!

 The water we use for reducing the spirits becomes part of our product.
 It is sourced from local aquifers and delivered through the mains water system.
-Due to the large volume of underground water sources in the area, and the small amount of water required, our operations are sustainable even in times of drought.
+Due to the large volume of underground water sources in the Surrey Hills, and the small amount of water required, our operations are sustainable even in times of drought.

 MATERIALS / PLASTICS

 We use cardboard boxes for shipping, secured with paper-based tape.
 We're experimenting with different materials to provide shock impact such as mushroom cushioning and cardboard pulp.

-The majority of the rest of our waste is recyclable packaging sent to us by our suppliers, which we send for recycling.
+The majority of our waste is recyclable packaging sent to us by our suppliers, which we either reuse, or send for recycling.